MicrosoftDocs/memdocs/sccm/core/understand/which-branch-should-i-use.md

 **Update options**
 - You can convert your LTSB install to a Current Branch installation.
 Conversion to the current branch is supported before or after support for the LTSB expires.

   To convert, you must have an active Software Assurance agreement with Microsoft.
 For more information, see the following links:
   - [Upgrade the Long-Term Servicing Branch to the Current Branch](convert-to-current-branch.md)
   - [Licensing and branches for System Center Configuration Manager](learn-more-editions.md)
   - [Baseline and update versions](/sccm/core/servers/manage/updates#baseline-and-update-versions) in [Updates for Configuration Manager](/sccm/core/servers/manage/updates)
 - There is no option to convert the LTSB to a Technical Preview.
 Technical Previews are separate installations that do not require a license.
--	You cannot upgrade an evaluation edition of the Current Branch to a LTSB installation.
+-	You cannot upgrade an evaluation edition of the Current Branch to an LTSB installation.

 ## Technical Preview for System Center Configuration Manager